 STAR Voting's scoring phase ensures that the two strongest candidates overall advance to the final runoff, and the runoff phase reduces the incentive to score second choices tactically.
 With STAR Voting, you can honestly support your true favorite and second choice without worrying you'll be promoting a losing candidate over a stronger consensus choice or unduly harming your favorite's chance of winning.

-Top Two is mediocre, at best, in terms of representation accuracy
+Top Two is somewhat better in terms of representation accuracy

 Voting method simulation is used primarily to determine how accurately a voting method will produce an outcome that represents the will of the electorate.
 In a real human election it's hard to actually know what the voters really wanted - they could have been voting strategically, exit polling is imprecise and so on.
 By running simulated voters through thousands or millions of simulated elections, voting systems can be concretely evaluated and compared.

 In the early 2000's, Princeton Math Ph.D.
-Warren Smith evaluated dozens of voting methods including Top Two, IRV and Score+Top Two (which formed the basis for the early analysis of STAR Voting).
-Like the more contemporary VSE simulations, Smith found IRV to be mediocre in terms of representative accuracy, and Score+Top Two (STAR in the case of VSE) to be best-in-class.
-Notable is that Top Two performs at almost the same level of accuracy as IRV.
+Warren Smith evaluated dozens of voting methods including Top Two, Ranked Choice Voting (RCV), and Score+Top Two (which formed the basis for the early analysis of STAR Voting).
+Like the more contemporary VSE simulations, Smith found RCV to be mediocre in terms of representative accuracy, and Score+Top Two (STAR in the case of VSE) to be best-in-class.
+Notable is that Top Two performs at almost the same level of accuracy as Ranked Choice Voting.

 STAR Voting tops the list

 STAR Voting simulates best-in-class in the several election method simulators that have included it.
-Across the board, with both honest voters and mixtures of strategic voters, SRV is "unquestionably a top-shelf method."
+Across the board, with both honest voters and mixtures of strategic voters, STAR Voting is "unquestionably a top-shelf method."

-Simplicity: How easy is the system for voters to understand and cast ballots, and how easy is it for elections officials to tabulate and hand-recount?
+How easy is the system for voters to understand and cast ballots, and how easy is it for elections officials to tabulate results, hand-recount, and conduct audits?

 While the counting mechanism for Top Two is incredibly simple, as it is the same plurality system that is in wide use today, the addition of a second election adds considerable complexity to an otherwise very simple system.
 That's a lot of extra cost for the state to administer, and voter turnout in the two elections differs, which can skew the results.
 Do you run the first phase before the general election date, in which fewer voters will participate in the stage that narrows the field?
 Or do you run the second phase after the general election date, in which case fewer voters will participate in the stage that actually chooses the winner?